lewisdecarolis19/GithubUtilizationMetrics/README.md

   -  What type of contributions does the team need to improve?
 For example, are we good at leaving reviews on code but bad about committing new code after a review?
   -  Is the lack of contribution to the repository because of a training or process gap?
 How can we fill this gap and support eachother better as a team?

+<h2>Solution ⚡️ </h2>

 <h2>Process and Tools 🔨 </h2>

-1. A [Python script](https://github.com/lewisdecarolis19/GithubUtilizationMetrics/blob/main/Get_GitHub_Data.py), developed in <b>Jupyter Notebooks</b>, interacts with the <b>GitHub Rest API</b> to gather repository data in JSON format.
+1. A [Python script](https://github.com/lewisdecarolis19/GithubUtilizationMetrics/blob/main/Get_GitHub_Data.py), developed in <b>Jupyter Notebooks</b>, interacts with the [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) to gather repository data in JSON format.
 The script handles the default pagination of the API, and nested for loops are used to iterate through 2 repositories and 4 endpoints.
     - Data specifically pertains to commits, pull requests, pull request comments, and contributors.
     - The data is structured into data frames using the <b>Pandas</b> library and then concatenated and appended into a list of finalized data frames.
     - The <b>ExcelWriter</b> function is used to submit each data frame in the list to its own tab in an output spreadsheet.